About the Older Adult Behavioral Health Initiative

-In 2014, advocates for older adults and people with disabilities succeeded in lobbying the Oregon Legislature to fund the Older Adult Behavioral Health Initiative.
+In 2014, advocates for older adults and people with disabilities succeeded in lobbying the Oregon Legislature to fund the Behavioral Health Initiative for Older Adults and People with Physical Disabilities.
 This investment created 25 new positions throughout the state to place professionals who specialize in behavioral health for older adults and people with disabilities in local and regional community mental health programs.
 Since that time, these Behavioral Health Specialists have been building capacity in their communities to better meet the needs of this historically underserved population.

 What is the goal of the Behavioral Health Initiative?

-The goal of the Older Adult Behavioral Health Initiative (Behavioral Health Initiative) is to better meet the needs of older adults and people with disabilities by improving timely access to care from qualified providers who work together to provide coordinated, quality and culturally responsive behavioral health and wellness services.
+The goal of the Behavioral Health Initiative for Older Adults and People with Physical Disabilities (Behavioral Health Initiative) is to better meet the needs of older adults and people with disabilities by improving timely access to care from qualified providers who work together to provide coordinated, quality and culturally responsive behavioral health and wellness services.

 How is the Behavioral Health Initiative meeting this goal?

 The Behavioral Health Initiative is housed in the Oregon Health Authority.
 Funding supports a Project Director and 24 Behavioral Health Specialists located in communities across Oregon.
 They are working with their community partners to:

 - Improve the population’s access to behavioral health providers, services and benefits;

 - Improve the knowledge and skills of people who provide services or care to the population; and